intel/vpl-gpu-rt/doc/HyperEncode_FeatureDeveloperGuide.md

 For the sake of readability, we will refer to the following Intel processor families by their former codenames:

 -   Intel Xe discrete graphics will be referred to as "DG1"
+-   Intel® Arc™ Alchemist graphics will be referred to as "DG2"
 -   11th Generation Intel® Core™ Processors will be referred to as "TGL" (Tiger Lake)
+-   12th Generation Intel® Core™ Processors with Intel® Iris® Xe Graphics and Intel® UHD Graphics will be referred to as "ADL" (Alder Lake)

 # Developer guide

 ## Feature API

 - The feature is enabled and configured through `mfxExtHyperModeParam mfxExtBuffer` interface:
 ```c++
 /*!
 The mfxHyperMode enumerator describes HyperMode implementation behavior. */
 typedef enum {